-While iFit Coach is a cool new training and coaching program that many people love – others just want a standard treadmill without the iFit Coach.
+While iFit Coach is a cool new training and coaching program that many people love – others just want a quality treadmill without the iFit Coach.

-Keep in mind that you can always buy any Nordictrack treadmill with iFit and enjoy the Free 1-year subscription.
-Then just choose not to renew your subscription.
+Keep in mind that you can always buy any Nordictrack treadmill with iFit and enjoy the included 1-year membership.
+Then just choose not to renew your membership.

 According to the official manufacturer’s website, you can still easily use the treadmill in manual mode without iFit:

 “Simply push the Start button on your machine to begin a manual workout.
 You’ll be able to manually adjust your settings and your screen will display an oval racetrack as you workout.”

 If you want to learn more about bypassing iFit, you can also go directly to the Manufacturer’s site and select the treadmill you want.
 Scroll all the way down and click on “iFit FAQs” to find out more on how to bypass iFit for that treadmill.

 You’ll also see how to cancel your iFit subscription so you don’t get billed for it after the 1-year complementary membership is up.